 The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee.
-It is established to hear all appeals arising from the following:
+It is composed of experienced Hearing Officers and is established to determine whether appeals arising from the following should result in a hearing:

 - Instructor-imposed sanctions, including: lowering of final course grade, failure of course, or exclusion from further participation in the class. - 2.
 Final course grades. - 3.
 Sanctions imposed for academic dishonesty. - 4.
 Dismissal from an academic program. - 5.
 Dismissal from the University. - 6.
 Such other cases as may be referred to the Board.